Stochastic Utilities With a Given Optimal Portfolio : Approach by Stochastic Flows: New approach by stochastic flows.

 \begin{proof}

-The proof is made in two step, as in the construction of the previous section.
+As in the previous Theorem, the proof is made in two step.
 The consistency with the universe of investment is based on two essential properties:\\ $-$ On one hand on the fact that $(U(t, X^*_t (s,\eta)),~t\ge s)$ is a martingale.\\ $-$ On the other hand, the consistency with the class-test $\GX(s,\eta)$.

+To show these properties, we begin by the following result which is the extension of Lemma \ref{lemma1}.